airdock-io/docker-thumbd/README.md

 * **quality:** the quality of the thumbnail, in percent. e.g. `90`.
 * **autoOrient:** true/false, whether to automatically rotate the photo based on EXIF data (for correcting orientation on phone images, etc)

-See [Readme of thumbd project](https://github.com/geronimo-iia/thumbd/blob/master/README.md) for more information.
+See [Readme of thumbd project](https://github.com/bcoe/thumbd/blob/master/README.md) for more information.

 # Change Log

-## TODO

-- change thumbd import when patch will be released

 ## Tag latest (current)

+- install thumbd from npm (since release 2.17.0)
 - Fix default command in docker file
 - add mising file
-- add thumbd patched version
 - use user node:node
 - MIT license